Frank Mount Pleasant: Early life and athletic career

 Franklin Pierce Mount Pleasant Jr., called Frank, was born into the nation on the Tuscarora Indian Reservation in New York; it is the Sixth Nation of the Iroquois Confederacy.
 He was the son of Tribal Chief John (aka Frank Senior) and Rachael.
 At a time when federal Indian policy emphasized assimilation, Mount Pleasant was sent as a child to be educated at Native American boarding schools.
 (Note: Most Native American boarding schools were not yet established; Carlisle was the first in the 1890s.
 He more likely attended a religious mission school at that time.)

 He eventually attended the Carlisle Indian Industrial School in Pennsylvania from 1902 to 1907, where he competed as both a long jumper on the track team and as a quarterback and halfback on the football team.
 The 1907 Carlisle Indians team, coached by Pop Warner went 10–1 with a 26–6 victory over the perennial powerhouse, Harvard.
 The team's only loss of the season came against Princeton, in a game in which Mount Pleasant did not play.

 His teammates included Jim Thorpe, future Pro Football Hall of Famer, and Albert Exendine, future College Football Hall of Fame inductee.
 Despite being a second-team All-American, Mount Pleasant never played professional football; the National Football League (NFL) was not started until 1920.
-He did play semi-pro football in Buffalo.
+He did play semi-pro football in Buffalo, New York.
 Mount Pleasant, under Coach Pop Warner, was arguably the first to throw the spiral pass.

-During college, Mount Pleasant tried out for the Olympics and became the first Carlisle student to qualify; he made 1908 U.S. Olympic track teams.
+During college, Mount Pleasant tried out for the Olympics and became the first Carlisle student to qualify; he made it to the 1908 U.S. Olympic track teams.
 At the 1908 Olympics in London, Mount Pleasant finished sixth in both the triple jump and the long jump competitions.
 This ended his track and field career, leaving him with career bests of 23 ft 2+1/4 in for the long jump and 45 ft 10 in for the triple jump.

 Coaching career

 After the Olympics, Mount Pleasant completed his studies at Dickinson College, becoming its first Native American graduate.
 He worked as the head football coach at Franklin & Marshall College for the 1910 season.
 His coaching record at Franklin & Marshall was 4–3–2.
-For the following three years he was the head football coach at the Indiana Normal School, now Indiana University of Pennsylvania.
+For the following three years, he was the head football coach at the Indiana Normal School, now Indiana University of Pennsylvania.
 His last two teams won state championships.
 Mount Pleasant moved to the University of Buffalo in 1915, where he coached the football team to a 3–4 season.
 Mount Pleasant's coaching career was cut short by World War I. He was commissioned and served as an officer, a first lieutenant.